 The 2020-2022 period has been tumultuous for the region's visitor economy.
-The COVID-19 pandemic, bushfire emergencies and periods of drought have challenged the sector like never before.
+The Covid-19 pandemic, bushfire emergencies and periods of drought have challenged the sector like never before.
 Business and destination resilience has heightened in importance.
 These events have impacted on the visitor economy in similar ways, in the sense of restricting trade through closed borders, being inaccessible or the perception of not being open for business.
 This has created an opportunity for a reset and to plan for the visitor economy to grow back differently and ensure community support for the visitor economy.

-The following actions focus on building industry sustainability, capability and resilience to best support recovery to return visitation and expenditure to pre-COVID levels by 2024.
+The following actions focus on building industry sustainability, capability and resilience to best support recovery to return visitation and expenditure to pre-Covid levels by 2024.

-ACTION NUMBER ACTIONS RESPONSIBILITY SUPPORT PARTNERS TIMEFRAME 1.1 Facilitate Industry Development programs that engage with industry to increase skills levels, grow partnerships and improve the visitor experience DSSS DNSW LGAs LTOs 2022 to 2024 1.2 Work with DNSW to deliver NSW First initiatives to strengthen industry sustainability, capability, and resilience DNSW DSSS 2022 to 2024 1.3 Work with the Destination Network Project Management Group to create an 'Understanding the Regional Visitor Economy Program' to improve understanding of local government, industry and community about the Sydney Surrounds South visitor economy DNPMG DSSS Regional NSW LGAs 2022 to 2024 1.4 Work with the Destination Network Project Management Group to advocate and maximise the opportunities and resources available from external grant funding opportunities to support regional visitor economy resilience and growth DNPMG DSSS Regional NSW 2022 to 2024 1.5 Work with the Destination Network Project Management Group and regional stakeholders to advocate for work force solutions around visitor economy staff and skills shortages Regional NSW DNPMG DSSS 2022 to 2024
+ACTION NUMBER ACTIONS RESPONSIBILITY SUPPORT PARTNERS TIMEFRAME 1.1 Facilitate Industry Development programs that engage with industry to increase skills levels, grow partnerships and improve the visitor experience DSSS DNSW LGAs, LTOs 2022 to 2024 1.2 Work with DNSW to deliver NSW First initiatives to strengthen industry sustainability, capability, and resilience DNSW DSSS 2022 to 2024 1.3 Work with the DNPMG to create an 'Understanding the Regional Visitor Economy Program' to improve understanding of local government, industry and community about the Sydney Surrounds South visitor economy DNPMG DSSS DRNSW LGAs 2022 to 2024 1.4 Work with the DNPMG to advocate and maximise the opportunities and resources available from external grant funding opportunities to support regional visitor economy resilience and growth DNPMG DSSS DRNSW 2022 to 2024 1.5 Work with the DNPMG and regional stakeholders to advocate for work force solutions around visitor economy staff and skills shortages, and housing shortages DRNSW DNPMG DSSS 2022 to 2024 1.6 Work with the JO, LTOs and LGAs to coordinate a regular visitor research program to provide meaningful insights into the region's visitor economy and the dynamic and evolving nature of consumer behaviour in tourism and travel, including for events DSSS DNSW JOs LGAs, LTOs 2022 to 2030